Radiative stability and observational constraints on dark energy and modified gravity

 To demonstrate the strength of the above constraints more quantitatively, we now ought to pick a parametrisation for the key functions $\hat\alpha_M,\hat\alpha_B$ in $S$ \eqref{Horndeski_simple} vs. just $\hat \alpha_B$ as identified in \eqref{radalphas}.
 Numerous such parametrisations exist -- for a discussion of relative merits see \cite{Bellini:2014fua,BelliniParam,Linder:2015rcz,Linder:2016wqw,Gleyzes:2017kpi, Alonso:2016suf,ourEnc} and previous related constraints include \cite{BelliniParam,Kreisch:2017uet}.
 For simplicity here we will pick arguably the one most frequently used \cite{Bellini:2014fua}: \be \hat\alpha_i = c_i \Omega_{\rm DE}. \ee This parametrises each $\hat\alpha_i$ in terms of just one extra constant parameter $c_i$ and the proportionality to the fractional contribution of dark energy to the energy density of the universe, $\Omega_{\rm DE}$, ensures that the modification is a late time effect.
 This parametrisation is known to accurately capture the evolution of a wide sub-class of Horndeski theories \cite{Pujolas:2011he,Barreira:2014jha}, but not all \cite{Linder:2016wqw}.
 While therefore undoubtedly in need of future refinement, it provides an excellent quantitative illustration of the constraining power of the results derived above.

 We now perform a Monte Carlo Markov Chain (MCMC) analysis, using Planck 2015 CMB (cosmic microwave background) temperature, CMB lensing and low-$\ell$ polarisation data \cite{Planck-Collaboration:2016af, Planck-Collaboration:2016aa, Planck-Collaboration:2016ae}, BAO (baryon acoustic oscillation) measurements from SDSS/BOSS \cite{Anderson:2014, Ross:2015}, constraints from the SDSS DR4 LRG matter power spectrum (mPk) shape \cite{Tegmark:2006} and RSD (redshift space distortions) constraints from BOSS and 6dF \cite{Beutler:2012, Samushia:2014}.
 We compute constraints on $c_{B}$ and $c_{M}$, marginalising over the standard $\Lambda{\rm CDM}$ parameters $\Omega_{\rm cdm}, \Omega_{\rm b}, \theta_s,A_s,n_s$ and $\tau_{\rm reio}$.
 Note that we infer $\Omega_{\rm DE}$ through the closure equation (assuming no cosmological curvature).
 Furthermore, we impose that the asymptotic value of the effective Planck mass $M$ at early times is indeed $M_{\rm Pl}$, since we do not wish to constrain early universe modifications of gravity here (for a different approach see \cite{BelliniParam}).
 We put no priors on the absence of `classical' (e.g. gradient) instabilities, since we find that the constraints derived with and without such priors are near-identical.
 In a nutshell: the data will exclude any model with a significant such instability.
 The only difference are small regions in parameter space, where a hard prior would erroneously exclude models that display transient instabilities during radiation domination, which are an artefact of the choice of parametrisation and do {\it not} affect observables.
-For additional details regarding the MCMC implementation see \cite{ourEnc}.
+For additional details regarding the MCMC implementation see \cite{ourEnc}.\footnote{We note that, while this work was being finalized, the Planck Collaboration published its final results.
+The most significant difference between these and the 2015 results used here is the shift to a lower value of the optical depth to reionization, $\tau_{\rm reio}$, by approximately $1.5\sigma$.
+As there are no strong correlations between the value of this value and the $\alpha_i/c_i$ parameters discussed here, we believe that these new constraints will not significantly affect our conclusions.
+Secondly, note that the inclusion of additional RSD likelihoods would likely yield stronger constraints.
+We prefer to remain conservative here and do not mix constraints from RSD measurements with similar redshifts, but leave a proper analysis of the impact of adding additional RSD or other large scale structure likelihoods (while carefully accounting for potential cross-correlations) for the future.}